 Chief Meteorologist Matt Noyes joined the NBC 10 Boston and necn (New England Cable News) family in 2002, and broadcasts weekday mornings.
-Without hesitation, Matt will tell you he is most proud to be a father and husband, married to Meteorologist Danielle Niles of WBZ-TV in Boston - Matt and his wife compete head-to-head in the morning TV news!
+Without hesitation, Matt will tell you he is most proud to be a father and husband, married to Meteorologist Danielle Noyes - known when on WBZ-TV in Boston and NECN as Danielle Niles.

-A native of Haverhill, Massachusetts, who still lives in his hometown, he is a graduate of Cornell University and Phillips Academy Andover, and holds a Bachelor of Science degree in Meteorology.
+A native of Haverhill, Massachusetts, he is a graduate of Cornell University and Phillips Academy Andover, and holds a Bachelor of Science degree in Meteorology.

 In addition to his forecasting experience, he has been an instructor of meteorology at the college level, and over his career has shared his weather knowledge and enthusiasm with over 120,000 students of all ages.

 During his tenure at necn, Matt's dedication to our region's schools brought a commendation from the Massachusetts State Senate, and he has delivered those same efforts on-air, through his weathercasts, reports and interactive viewer segments.
 He has always believed in offering the viewer more - from first delivering regular, hour-by-hour rain/snow maps in the Boston market to pioneering our exclusive 10-day forecast and leading our efforts with cutting-edge and exclusive technologies like Storm Ranger mobile Doppler Radar - the first of its kind in media - and planning, development and operation of NBC's own 10-day forecast computer model.

 Matt's community work has earned him several awards for dedication to local municipalities and organizations, as well as the Massachusetts State Police Public Service Award for assisting in preparation for a major hurricane strike to New England.